bfinl/tFUS-Aberration-Correction-kWave/README.md

 5. Set parameters properly in `./H275_3D_human_phase_estimation_local.m` and run the script to estimate phase delay values for each element of your transducer.
 This script will automatically save not only the estimated phase delay values, but also save the raw sensor data and figures of the waveforms at the target location.
 You may modify the code to turn off such extra functions if necessary. *Note: By default, this piece of script utilizes the pre-generated source matrices mentioned in the previous step.
 You may need to modify the code if you do not want to generate source beforehand.*
 6. When phase delay estimation is done, use the `./H275_3D_human_phase_correction.mlx` script (be sure to set parameters properly also) to get your final results by firing all elements with the estimated phase values applied to the source signal.
 You may run the code with or without applying the estimated phase values for comparison purpose.
 7. (Optional) Use the `./data_analysis.mlx` script for significance analysis (e.g., t-test) and generate box plots for multiple subjects' data you obtained.

-## Cite This Work

-If you use our kPR method or any part of our codes in your own work, please acknowledge us by citing the following paper and the repository.

-> Li Z, Yu K, Kosnoff J, He B: "Improving Targeting Specificity of Transcranial Focused Ultrasound in Humans Using a Random Array Transducer: A k-Wave Simulation Study."
-(2025).

-Please also consider citing k-Wave (see their [website](https://www.k-wave.org/) and [GitHub repository](https://github.com/ucl-bug/k-wave?tab=readme-ov-file) for details).

 ## Acknowledgements